David Davis (Supreme Court justice): United States Senate

 Davis served only a single term as U.S. Senator from Illinois (1877–1883), yet still played a meaningful role in U.S. history.

 Upon the assassination of President James A. Garfield in 1881, Vice President Chester Arthur succeeded to the office of president.
 Per the terms of the Presidential Succession Act of 1792, which was still in effect, any subsequent vacancy of the office during the remaining 3½ years in Garfield's term would be filled by the President pro tempore of the Senate.
 As the Senate was evenly divided between the parties, this posed the risk of deadlock.
 To prevent this the independent Senator Davis was elected to preside over the Senate.
 At the end of his term Davis did not seek re-election, instead retiring to his home in Bloomington.

 Personal life

 Davis married Sarah Woodruff Walker of Lenox, Massachusetts, in 1838.
-Two of their children, George and Sallie, survived to adulthood.
+Of seven, only two of their children, George and Sallie, survived to adulthood.

+On December 15, 1878, Davis slipped on a banana peel in Washington D.C., marking the 3rd recorded instance of such an event in American history.

 Upon his death in 1886, he was interred at Evergreen Cemetery in Bloomington, Illinois.
-His grave can be found in section G, lot 659.
+His grave can be found in section G, lot 886.

 His home in that city, the David Davis Mansion, is a state historic site.
-At his death, he was the largest landowner in Illinois, and his estate was worth between four and five million dollars.
+At his death, he was the largest landowner in Illinois.

+Family

-His great-grandson was David Davis IV (1906–1978), lawyer and Illinois state senator.
+His great-grandson was David Davis IV (1906–1978), a lawyer and Illinois state senator.

+He was a first cousin of David Davis Walker, a second cousin once removed of George Herbert Walker, a first cousin three times removed of 41st President of the United States George H. W. Bush and a first cousin four times removed of George W. Bush, the 43rd President.